Skip to content

 ANTHROPIC_API_KEY not set (Claude Code backends)

-Set the environment variable before running: export ANTHROPIC_API_KEY=sk-ant-xxxxxxxxx.
+Set ANTHROPIC_API_KEY or ANTHROPIC_AUTH_TOKEN before running: export ANTHROPIC_API_KEY=sk-ant-xxxxxxxxx.
 Alternatively, authenticate via an active Claude Code session.

 CODEX_API_KEY not set or Codex login required